Major League Baseball (video game)

-Major League Baseball is a sports video game released in 1988 for the Nintendo Entertainment System.
+Major League Baseball is a 1988 baseball video game developed by Atlus and published by LGN for the Nintendo Entertainment System.
 It is notable for being one of the first video games licensed by Major League Baseball, although it was not endorsed by the Major League Baseball Players Association.
 Without the backing of the Players Association, the game could not name the actual players, although it was able to use their numbers, thus accurately portraying the contemporary teams and their rosters.
 In doing so, it became the first baseball game for the Nintendo Entertainment System to carry official Major League Baseball licensing and lineups.

-Major League Baseball was developed by Atlus and published by LJN.
-It featured many facets of realistic gameplay and a focus on managerial details, which stressed the importance of choosing a well-balanced team.
-Despite its graphical limitations, it was considered a three-dimensional game at the time and was featured in the first issue of Nintendo Power as compared the system's other baseball games of the era.
+Major League Baseball featured many facets of realistic gameplay and a focus on managerial details, which stressed the importance of choosing a well-balanced team.
+Despite its graphical limitations, it was considered a three-dimensional game at the time and was featured in the first issue of Nintendo Power as compared to the system's other baseball games of the era.

 Development

-In 1988 Atlus signed on to develop an "official" Major League Baseball game for the Nintendo Entertainment System, which would be a first for that particular console.
+In 1988, Atlus signed on to develop an "official" Major League Baseball game for the Nintendo Entertainment System, which would be a first for the console.
 American company LJN agreed to be the publisher and David Rolfe was brought on board as the game's programmer.
 Rolfe had previously worked with Activision and Intellivision.